josh-ag/tobams-test/README.md

 $ npm start
 ```

-  Depending on the Test time.
-This project might experience few more improvement but the above step to reproduce will remain unchange.

 _NB: if you encounter any difficulty running this app, be sure to review your development setup with respect to react-native [official documentation](https://reactnative.dev/docs/environment-setup)

 **I Hope we build more amazing app together again soonest**